IsuruAdikaram8U/lectra/README.md

 # Lectra - Smart Academic Timetable Management System

-> An intelligent, multi-tenant platform that automates academic timetable creation and scheduling for universities and faculties with AI-powered assistance, automatic clash-free timetable generation, and both web and mobile access.
+> An intelligent platform that automates academic timetable creation and scheduling for universities and faculties with AI-powered assistance, automatic clash-free timetable generation, and both web and mobile access.

 🚧 **Status:** Under active development (learning project - built module by module).